In the event of a complaint, our aim is:

 If you are dissatisfied with our service, we would ask you firstly to bring the issue to the attention of the person who has conduct of your case, or their supervisor.
 You will have been informed who the supervisor is in our retainer letter at the outset of your instructions.

 If your dissatisfaction cannot be resolved at that stage, you will be invited to put your complaint to us in writing.
-You should write to Emma Moore, Gosschalks, Queens Gardens, Hull HU1 3DZ.
+You should write to Liz Hubbert, Gosschalks, Queens Gardens, Hull HU1 3DZ.
 Your complaint will be logged and passed for action to our Client Care Partner.

-If you wish to complain about the Client Care Partner, then please write or ask to speak to our Senior Partner, Simon Lunt, who will undertake the role of the Client Care Partner in respect of your particular complaint.
+If you wish to complain about the Client Care Partner, then please write or ask to speak to our Managing Partner, Andrew Johnson, who will undertake the role of the Client Care Partner in respect of your particular complaint.

 Once you have formally confirmed your complaint to us in writing, the following process will begin: